Integrable almost complex structures in principal bundles and holomorphic curves: Transitive holomorphic right-action from the complexified group and a converse of our construction

-We will suppose here the almost complex structure $\Ja$ to be integrable and the base $(M,g_\alpha)$ to be geodesically complete.
-Let $G = K^\C$ be the complexification of the compact Lie group $K$ \cite{BtD}, \cite{Ho}.
-We will now show that there is a natural holomorphic action of $G$ on $P$ which is locally free and an extension of the action $\rho$ defined on $P \times K$.
-It is transitive provided $M$ is connected.
-We finally obtain a natural $\g$-valued holomorphic 1-form on $P$. \\
+We will suppose here the almost complex structure $\Ja$ is integrable and that the base manifold $(M,g_\alpha)$ is geodesically complete.
+Let $G = K^\C$ be the complexification of the compact Lie group $K$, see \cite{BtD}, \cite{Ho} for this notion.
+We will now show that there is a natural holomorphic action of $G$ on $P$ which is locally free and an extension of the action $\rho$ of the structure group $K$ on $P$.
+The new action is transitive provided $M$ is connected.
+Given this data, we finally obtain a natural $\g$-valued holomorphic 1-form on $P$, where $\g$ is the Lie algebra of $G$, the complexification of the Lie algebra $\k$. \\